Cisco Voice (640-461) Online Training

-In this entry-level Cisco training, Jeremy Cioara covers the objectives of the 640-461 exam, which was the one required exam for the now-retired CCNA Voice certification.
+In this intermediate Cisco training, Jeremy Cioara covers the objectives of the 640-461 exam, which was the one required exam for the now-retired CCNA Voice certification.

 Once you're done with this Cisco training, you'll know how to manage day-to-day operations of the VoIP system in small, mid-size, and large businesses.
 Businesses everywhere are looking for a person who can handle their basic routing and switching functions (CCNA) along with their voice network (CCNA Collaboration).

 This training formerly applied to the CCNA Voice certification, which was retired and replaced by CCNA Collaboration certification.
 The CCNA Collaboration cert is itself due to retire shortly and be replaced by a consolidated CCNA, but the collaboration and video skills this training offers remain crucial in video and voice network administration.
 By completing this 640-461 course, network administrators will be better suited to advance into roles that lead to collaboration positions.

 For anyone who leads an IT team, this training can be used for on-boarding new network administrators, or as part of a team training plan.

 This training maps to the learning objectives for Cisco collaboration topics such as:

 - The basics of packetized voice and its impact on the telecommunications industry

 - Unified solutions overview: Cisco CME, CUCM, Cisco Unity Connection, and unified presence